patrick-steele-idem/require-self-ref/README.md

 require-self-ref
 ================

-Solves the relative path problem in Node.js by allowing a `require` call to be a path relative to the root directory of the containing package:
+Solves the relative path problem in Node.js by allowing the target module argument of a `require` call to be relative to the root directory of the containing package:

 For example: